 Today we’ll show you how to pickle cucumbers (AKA make homemade pickles)!
 These are a great way to use up the cucumbers in your garden or excess from the store.
 Easy and tasty!

 I don’t know about you, but I love me some pickles.

 In fact, pickles go well with so many Southern foods.
 You can’t throw a potluck without someone bringing deviled eggs or potato salad or burgers… all of which go well with pickles.

 If you have a garden or like to collect good organic product when it’s ripe, then making these DIY pickles will be right up your alley.
 They’re easy, tasty, and you know exactly what goes into them because you did it yourself.

 Here are some things that go well with your pickled cucumbers or refrigerator pickles:

 - Cuban sandwich

 - Regular ol’ everyday sandwiches of all types

 - Deviled eggs

-Quick Pickled Cucumbers (AKA Homemade Pickles or Fermented Pickles)
+Quick Pickled Cucumber (AKA Homemade Pickles or Fermented Pickles)